booch/presentations/Ruby_Preserves/slides.md

 ???

+* The Repository pattern represents a collection of domain objects
-* In ActiveRecord, the class methods often act as the repository
+    * Can treat the database as an in-memory collection
+* We have something similar in ActiveRecord:
+    * Class methods
+    * Scopes
-    * But you can't easily have 2 repositories for the same model class with different data stores
+* But AR doesn't support 2 different data stores for the same model class
 * Class methods are generally problematic
     * Leads to procedural code instead of OO code
     * Often indicates that you've missed an abstraction
     * Limits polymorphism
     * Hard to test
     * Hard to refactor
         * See [this Code Climate article][code-climate-class-methods] for details

 ---